|

 A. Assaf, A. Díaz-Caro, S. Perdrix, C. Tasson, and B. Valiron.

-Call-by-value, call-by-name and the vectorial behaviour of the algebraic λ-calculus.
+the vectorial behaviour of the algebraic λ-calculus.

 Logical Methods in Computer Science, 10(4:8), 2014.